markus-kivioja/VulkanTest/README.md

 # VulkanTest
-Vulkan study project with simple deferred rendering pipeline.
+Vulkan study project with a simple deferred rendering pipeline.